-- Drug products returned must be sealed in unopened, individually packaged, units and within the recommended period of shelf life for the purpose of redispensing. - Drug products returned should show no obvious sign of deterioration.

-Drug products packaged in manufacturer's unit-dose packages may be returned provided that they are redispensed in time for use before the expiration date, if any, indicated on the package.
+- Drug products returned must be sealed in unopened, individually packaged, units and within the recommended period of shelf life for the purpose of redispensing. - Drug products returned should show no obvious sign of deterioration. - Drug products packaged in manufacturer's unit-dose packages may be returned provided that they are re-dispensed in time for use before the expiration date, if any, indicated on the package.

-Drug products repackaged by the pharmacy into unit-dose or multiple-dose "blister packs" may be returned for redispensing provided that:
+Drug products repackaged by the pharmacy into unit-dose or multiple-dose "blister packs" may be returned for re-dispensing provided that:

-- The date on which the drug product was repackaged, its lot number and expiration date are indicated clearly on the package; - Not more than 90 days have elapsed from the date of the repackaging; - A repackaging log is maintained by the pharmacy; - > Partially used blister packs may be redispensed only as returned. - > Partially used blister packs may not be emptied and repackaged. - > Additional units of medication may not be added to partially used blister packs. - > No drug product dispensed in bulk in a dispensing container may be returned. - No medication or drug product defined as a controlled substance in Section 3306 of the Public Health Law may be returned.
+- The date on which the drug product was repackaged, its lot number and expiration date are indicated clearly on the package; - Not more than 90 days have elapsed from the date of the repackaging; - A repackaging log is maintained by the pharmacy; - Partially used blister packs may be re-dispensed only as returned. - Partially used blister packs may not be emptied and repackaged. - Additional units of medication may not be added to partially used blister packs. - ➤ No drug product dispensed in bulk in a dispensing container may be returned. - No medication or drug product defined as a controlled substance may be returned.